University of Bedfordshire

 The University of Bedfordshire is a public research university with campuses in Bedfordshire and Buckinghamshire, England.
-The University has roots from 1882, however, it gained university status in 1993 as the University of Luton.
-The University changed its name to the University of Bedfordshire in 2006 by the approval of the Privy Council, following the merger of the University of Luton and the Bedford campus of De Montfort University.
+The university has roots in further and higher education from 1882: it gained university status in 1993 as the University of Luton.
+The university changed its name to the University of Bedfordshire in 2006, following the merger of the University of Luton with the Bedford campus of De Montfort University.

 It is spread across five campuses: there are three in Bedfordshire, in Bedford and Luton; and two in Buckinghamshire, in Aylesbury (for students studying Nursing and Midwifery), and in Milton Keynes.
-It is also active in London and Birmingham, as well as globally, with a growing portfolio of international partnerships as far afield as Egypt, Vietnam, Oman and Mauritius.
+It is also active in London and Birmingham, as well as globally, with a growing portfolio of international partnerships as far afield as Trinidad and Tobago, Egypt, Vietnam, Oman and Mauritius.

-The University entered the Research Assessment Exercise in 2014 and achieved an improvement of 22 places in the REF Power Ranking – the fourth largest improvement in the sector with nearly half of its research considered to be world leading or internationally excellent.
+The university entered the Research Assessment Exercise in 2014 and achieved an improvement of 22 places in the REF Power Ranking – the fourth largest improvement in the sector with nearly half of its research considered to be world leading or internationally excellent.

 In 2012, it achieved FairTrade status.
-The University has also come eighth in the UK in the People and Planet University Green League in 2019 and received the Eco Campus Platinum award in 2020.
+The university has also come eighth in the UK in the People and Planet University Green League in 2019 and received the Eco Campus Platinum award in 2020.

-The University of Bedfordshire has a vibrant and cosmopolitan student population that includes more around 20,000 students from over 100 countries, working collaboratively with around 40 academic partners, both in the UK and overseas, to deliver a range of course from foundation degrees to doctorates.
+The University of Bedfordshire has around 20,000 students from over 100 countries, with around 40 academic partners, both in the UK and overseas, to deliver a range of course from foundation degrees to doctorates.
 More than 40% of its student population come from families with no history of participation in higher education.
 Around 70% are mature returners to education and over half are from black or ethnic minority backgrounds.

-Appointed in 2020, the current Vice Chancellor is Professor Rebecca Bunting.
-The most recent Chancellor of the University of Bedfordshire was John Bercow, the former Speaker of the House of Commons.
+Appointed in 2020, the current Vice Chancellor is Rebecca Bunting.
+On 27 August 2025, she announced in an email to staff that she would be retiring in December 2025.
+The current Chancellor of the University of Bedfordshire is Sarfraz Manzoor, who was appointed in 2023.

 History

 The University of Luton had its roots in the Luton Modern School, which was established in 1908 and the Luton Modern School and Technical Institute which opened in 1937.
 This became Luton College of Higher Education following the merger of Luton College of Technology and Putteridge Bury College of Education, in 1976.
 It obtained university status in 1993.

 The Bedford campus of De Montfort University was originally part of the Bedford College of Higher Education, which stemmed from Bedford Teacher Training College, founded in 1882, and Bedford Physical Training College, founded in 1903.
-The University was created by the merger of the University of Luton and the Bedford campus of De Montfort University in August 2006 following approval by the Privy Council.
+The university was created by the merger of the University of Luton and the Bedford campus of De Montfort University in August 2006, following approval by the Privy Council.